-Unfortunately, as of today there are only 5 true yoga styles available (Vinyasa, Yin, Iyengar, Restorative and Acro) so variety is not a strong suit here.
+Unfortunately, as of today, there are only five true yoga styles available (Vinyasa, Yin, Iyengar, Restorative and Acro), so variety is not a strong suit here.

-At just $11.99 a month (even less with a yearly subscription), Gaia is incredible value for money.
-Try it out for 2 week for just 99 cents.
+At just $11.99 a month (even less with a yearly subscription), Gaia is solid value for money.

 Man Flow Yoga

 Man Flow Yoga differs from the others in this list not only because it’s selective about who it targets (men), but also about what and how it teaches.

 “Functional yoga for fitness” is the Man Flow Yoga strapline, and it does exactly what is says on the tin.